apache/activemq-artemis/docs/user-manual/en/rest.md

 values a rel attribute can have:

 -   `destination`.
-The href URL is assumed to be a queue or topic resource of another ActiveMQ REST server.
+The href URL is assumed to be a queue or topic resource of another Apache ActiveMQ REST server.
 The push registration will initially do a HEAD request to this URL to obtain a msg-create-with-id header.
-It will use this header to push new messages to the ActiveMQ REST endpoint reliably.
+It will use this header to push new messages to the Apache ActiveMQ REST endpoint reliably.
 Here's an example:

         <push-registration>
            <link rel="destination" href="http://somewhere.com/queues/jms.queue.foo"/>